Icyfighting/markdowntest/README.md

        actionsN
 end.
 ```
->Messages between Erlang processes are simply valid Erlang terms.
+&ensp;&ensp;&ensp;&ensp;Messages between Erlang processes are simply valid Erlang terms.
 That is, they can be lists, tuples, integers, atoms, pids, and so on.<br/>
-Each process has its own input queue for messages it receives.
+&ensp;&ensp;&ensp;&ensp;Each process has its own input queue for messages it receives.
 New messages received are put at the end of the queue.
 When a process executes a receive, the first message in the queue is matched against the first pattern in the receive.
 If this matches, the message is removed from the queue and the actions corresponding to the pattern are executed.<br/>
-However, if the first pattern does not match, the second pattern is tested.
+&ensp;&ensp;&ensp;&ensp;However, if the first pattern does not match, the second pattern is tested.
 If this matches, the message is removed from the queue and the actions corresponding to the second pattern are executed.
 If the second pattern does not match, the third is tried and so on until there are no more patterns to test.
 If there are no more patterns to test, the first message is kept in the queue and the second message is tried instead.
 If this matches any pattern, the appropriate actions are executed and the second message is removed from the queue (keeping the first message and any other messages in the queue).
 If the second message does not match, the third message is tried, and so on, until the end of the queue is reached.
 If the end of the queue is reached, the process blocks (stops execution) and waits until a new message is received and this procedure is repeated.<br/>
-The Erlang implementation is "clever" and minimizes the number of times each message is tested against the patterns in each receive.
+&ensp;&ensp;&ensp;&ensp;The Erlang implementation is "clever" and minimizes the number of times each message is tested against the patterns in each receive.

 **Learning notes: what will happen to these messages are not matched in the queue?
 Is there still an opportunity to rematch these messages, such as matching condition changed?
 What is the significance of keeping these match failure messages?**